-Rent expense under all leases amounted to approximately \$18,000 for the year ended September 30, 2020.
+Rent expense under all leases amounted to approximately \$57,300 for the year ended September 30, 2021.

-Note 15.
+Note 14.
 403(b) RETIRMENT PLAN:

 The Society has a 403(b) Retirement Plan which covers all eligible employees.
 The Plan was adopted under section 403(b) of the Internal Revenue Code for 501(c)(3) not-for-profit organizations.
 Employees may contribute up to the IRS annual limit.
 Employee contributions are withheld through payroll and remitted each month to the respective financial investment institution.
-Discretionary contributions made by the Society in the year ending September 30, 2020, were \$19,384.
+Discretionary contributions made by the Society in the year ending September 30, 2021, were \$18,368.

-Note 16.
+Note 15.
 COVID-19 IMPACT:

-During the year ended September 30, 2020, COVID-19 became a global pandemic and resulted in unprecedented actions by governments around the world to curtail the spread of the disease.
+In March 2020, COVID-19 became a global pandemic and resulted in unprecedented actions by governments around the world to curtail the spread of the disease.
 These events have resulted in a high level of uncertainty.
 The outcome and timeframe is highly unpredictable, and as such, the financial impact to operations cannot be estimated.